ETFs

 Risks:

 Tracking differences: ETFs may not track an index perfectly.
-The difference between fund return and index return is called ‘tracking difference’.
+The difference between the fund return and index return is called ‘tracking difference’.

 Capital risk: Like any investment product, the value of an ETF may go down as well as up, and you may not get back the amount invested.

-Physical ETFs own the underlying stocks or bonds that comprise the benchmark index; whereas a synthetic ETF aims to deliver the index performance through a swap provided by an investment bank.
+Physical ETFs own the underlying stocks or bonds that comprise the benchmark index; whereas a swap-based ETF aims to deliver the index performance through a swap provided by an investment bank.
 A swap is a type of derivative contract where two parties agree to exchange (“swap”) one stream of flows for another.

-At Invesco, we pioneered a synthetic method called “physical with swap overlay” whereby the ETF holds a basket of quality securities, which are not the same as those in the index but are expected to produce most of the returns.
+At Invesco, we pioneered a swap-based method called “physical with swap overlay” whereby the ETF holds a basket of quality securities, which are not the same as those in the index but are expected to produce most of the returns.
 To reduce tracking error, the ETF has swaps often with multiple counterparties (investment banks) that pay the difference between the index return and the return of the basket of securities.

 Smart beta is a term for any rules-based strategy that uses characteristics other than just geography and market capitalisation to select and weight the securities of the index.